zick2/rock-paper-scissors/README.md

 This was accomplished using AI Capture.

 Now, for this to work, before any fish are provided, we start by asking ChatGPT to explain how it actually "thinks about" / "understands the problem".
-It shares it's own "knowledge graph" in a language agnostic format that AI Capture can save.
+It shares it's own "knowledge graph" in a language agnostic format that AI Capture saves.

-With this "Knowledge Graph" in hand, we can now ask ChatGPT to teach us, by explaining to us how wrote the code, relative to that Knowledge Graph.
-Logistically, in practice, it actually does this by writing a tool to do it, or redo it any time it's needed.
+With this "Knowledge Graph" in hand, we can now ask ChatGPT to start teaching, by explaining to us **how** it wrote the original code, **relative to** that **Knowledge Graph**.
+Logistically, in practice, it actually does this by writing a tool that is capable of doing it, or redoing it any time it's needed.

+The tool Captures what the AI actual "knows" about **how** to solve the problem, so that it can then "replay" those rules the next time we need updated code, because the rules changed.

-This code that ChatGPt writes explaining it's own thinking, can then be captured by AI Capture - and replayed on demand, at any time in the future.
+In other words, this code that ChatGPt writes explaining it's own thinking, can then be captured by AI Capture - and replayed on demand, at any time in the future

 So now, whenever the facts on the ground change, we can simply re-apply that knowledge again.
 This creates a much more general solution and can be applied to multiple different scenarios.